Use Case Demo: Fields Quality (CIM and non-CIM)

 Hint

-Common Information Knowledge (CIM) context versus raw events context
+Common Information Model (CIM) context versus raw events context

-• This concepts apply equally to both the Common Information Model to any raw events in Splunk.
+• These concepts apply equally to both the Common Information Model and any raw events in Splunk.

-• CIM parsing quality is generally a critical topic when use cases heavily rely on CIM, but there can be main use cases where you need to ensure of the parsing quality out of a CIM context.
+• CIM parsing quality is generally a critical topic when use cases heavily rely on CIM, but there can be many use cases where you need to ensure the parsing quality outside of a CIM context.

 Hint